It's a great time to learn

 DIFFICULT AIRWAY WORKSHOP

-Enhance your hands-on skills and fulfil ACEM procedural CPD requirements.
+Enhance your hands-on skills and fulfil ACEM and CICM procedural CPD requirements.
 Strictly limited numbers ensure you get the opportunity to sharpen your skills.
 The workshop covers a variety of approaches required to manage the patient with a difficult airway including video-assisted laryngoscopy, endoscopic and percutaneous surgical techniques.

 The Welcome Reception.